eWaterCycle/ewatercycle.github.io/_posts/2022-07-01-So-You-Want-To-eWaterCycle.md

 * Large-sample assessment of spatial scaling effects of the distributed wflow_sbm hydrological model shows that finer spatial resolution does not necessarily lead to better streamflow estimates ([Aerts 2021, in Review in HESS](https://doi.org/10.5194/hess-2021-605))

 #### eWaterCycle far future
 We are currently looking for funds and partnerships to keep on expanding both access to eWaterCycle as well as expanding the features of, and models and data available through, eWaterCycle.
+For example, adding support for more easily adding your own datasets and models to eWaterCycle is high on our wishlist.
 If you want to collaborate, or host eWaterCycle for your community or for the entire world, please contact us at [questions@ewatercycle.org](mailto:questions@ewatercycle.org).

 <!-- Footnotes themselves at the bottom. -->
 ## Notes